avantikagoyal/avantikagoyal/README.md

 Check out my repositories below for a deeper dive into my work!

-<-- You can also check out my personal blog at this link ~
+You can also check out my personal blog by clicking the link in my bio ~

 <!--
 **avantikagoyal/avantikagoyal** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.